 “… I would have burned the pink candle sculpted like a rose before it melted in storage.
 I would have talked less and listened more.
 I would have invited friends over to dinner even if the carpet was stained, or the sofa faded.
 I would have eaten the popcorn in the ‘good’ living room and worried much less about the dirt when someone wanted to light a fire in the fireplace. … I would have sat on the lawn with my kids, even if it meant grass stains.”

 It hit home.
-As I write this, I’m looking at a bottle of perfume—one that I love—that was a Mother’s Day gift in 2005.
+I have a bottle of perfume—one that I love—that was a Mother’s Day gift from awhile ago.
 I’ve used about a quarter of it.
-I’m not sure if I’m waiting for the queen to visit, an invitation to the presidential inauguration ball, or just some amazingly romantic date with my husband.
+I’m not sure if I’m waiting for the queen to visit, an invitation to the presidential inauguration ball, or just some romantic date with my husband.
 But for some reason, I hesitate to use it, as though it’s a precious commodity; that once it’s gone, it’s gone.

 That’s true, to some degree.
-But I can just get more perfume, probably as another Mother’s Day gift.
-If I love it so much, why don’t I just use it?
+But if I love it so much, why don’t I just use it?

-Maybe you’re in the depths of early childhood rearing, like me.
+Maybe you’re in the depths of early childhood rearing.
 You’re up to your elbows in poop and snot, and you lost count the amount of times you’ve picked up the same blocks off the same carpet.
-Your day is peppered with breakfast, lunch, dinner, nap times, quiet times, time outs, and story time.
-If you hear Dora’s map yell “I’m the map!” one more time, you might scream.
+Your day is peppered with breakfast, lunch, dinner, nap times, quiet times, time-outs, and story time.

-The liturgy of our day’s everydayness can be numbing.
-It’s easy to forget about that good perfume, the bone china, the silk skirt.
+Our quotidian days’ everydayness can numb our senses.
+It’s easy to forget about that good lotion, the bone china, the silk skirt.
 There’s spit-up to contend with.
+Traffic to fight.

-Enjoy the little things in life.
-And make them more special by using the good stuff.
-Don’t wait for that perfect moment—it’s right here.
+Let’s better enjoy the little things in life.
+And let’s make them even more special by using up the good stuff.
+Don’t wait for that perfect moment—it’s already right here.